cjb230/project_euler_public/README.md

 ===================

-/Almost/ everything here is my own work.
+_Almost_ everything here is my own work.
 To explain the naming, "e14.py" is my first attempt at problem 14, "e14-2.py" is my second attempt, with a different algorithm, but "e14-taujiong.py" is my implementation of an algorithm by a Project Euler user called taujiong.